|Location:||Baschelakskij Mountains, Black Anuj. 360 km from Barnaul, region Altai. 4 km from the village Tchyorny Anui.|

 Denisova Cave was named after an hermit, Saint Denis, in Russian called Dionisij, who lived in this cave during the second half of the 18th century.
 The locals call it Aju-Tasch which means bear rock.

 The best way to visit the cave is a stay at the nearby Denis Cave Camp, which is used by the scientists working at the cave.
-The guided tour they provide for tours (after appointment) introduce the participants into the history of the cave and th e techniques used by the archaeologists.
+The guided tour they provide for tourists (after appointment) introduce the participants into the history of the cave and the techniques used by the archaeologists.